 - a.
 Create an account.

 - b.
 Complete the application.

 - c.
 Upload any supporting documents.

-- d.
-Request letters of recommendation and official transcripts through the online application service.
+- Request letters of recommendation and school transcripts (official or unofficial) through the online application service, making sure to allow ample time for processing to meet the application deadline.